Search

 ANSWER : A Noahide is allowed, but not required or obligated, to mark the significance of the Seventh Day in some ways.
 But there must not be a belief or conviction that he or she may – or is allowed to – take on any religious obligation to ritually abstain from productive activity on the Seventh Day, or on any other day.
 Nevertheless, there must be an intellectual recognition that G-d assigns a special significance to it as the Seventh Day of Creation, since that is part of the Torah of Truth.

 Note: For Gentiles, there is no problem with simply acknowledging the special significance that G-d assigns to the Seventh Day.
 And there is no problem for them to do any normal activity in a nicer way, and having in mind to honor the Seventh Day by doing so.
-Here are a few examples of ways to “mark” or “acknowledge” the Sabbath Day, without violating the prohibition that Gentiles must not observe the Jewish ritual commandments for Sabbath observance:
+There are ways to “mark” or “acknowledge” the Sabbath Day, without violating the prohibition that Gentiles must not observe the Jewish ritual commandments for Sabbath observance.

-– Just resting for the sake of one’s own physical rest and relaxation, or taking a day off from one’s job if permitted by the employer, or vacationing
+– Resting just for the sake of one’s own physical relaxation, or taking a day off from one’s job if permitted by the employer, or vacationing

-– Eating a very nice meal after sunset on Friday and/or during the day on Saturday (which can include lighting candles on the table during either of those times to beautify the meal), as stated by Rabbi J. Immanuel Schochet o.b.m.
+– Eating a nicer meal after sunset on Friday and/or during the day on Saturday (which can include lighting candles on the table during either of those times to beautify the meal), as stated by Rabbi J. Immanuel Schochet o.b.m.

 – Wearing nicer clothes.

-Here are some additional suggestions for good ways that a Noahide may mark the Seventh Day, if he or she so desires (all expressly without a vow):
+Here are some additional suggestions for ways that a Noahide may mark the Seventh Day, if he/she desires (all expressly without a vow):

 – Put in some extra or more quality time for your prayers.
 (Note: Psalm 92 is specifically for the Seventh Day, and Psalms from chapters 120-150 are specially designated as appropriate to say on that day as well.)